SoftwareNetwork/sw/doc/readme.md

 ## Quick Start

 1. Download the latest client application, unpack and put it to PATH.
-1. (optional) Run once `sw init` from any directory to perform extended configuration.
+1. (optional) Run once `sw setup` from any directory to perform extended configuration.
 Requires administartor rights.
 1. Create project config or build script named `sw.cpp`.

 Report if anything goes wrong with this workflow!